 The ‘bringing-in of May’ was first recorded in the thirteenth century apparently referring to a variety of foliage but primarily the blossom of the hawthorn or whitethorn.
 However, it is recorded birch was preferred as decoration in the Welsh Marches and Wales.

 This most enigmatic of months has been fondly welcomed and celebrated for hundreds of years, a time for dalliance and love.
 The season was ‘bought in’ with the cutting and display of flowers and blossoms, especially May blossom from the hawthorn.
 In Shropshire the hawthorn doesn’t blossom until late in the month and so Marsh Marigolds, known as ‘Mayflowers’, were gathered instead.

 In many places special May songs were sung: the ‘Night Song’ on May eve followed by the ‘Day Song’ the following morning, most famously sung today at Padstow in Cornwall.
 Hertfordshire, Leicestershire and Cheshire also sang night and day songs.
 And many May songs still survive.
-Our local pub still resonates to some riotous singing but ‘Delilah’ just doesn’t cut it in the same way as Fred Jordan’s May songs would have when he sang there after work in the previous century.
+Our local pub still resonates to some riotous singing but ‘Delilah’ just doesn’t cut it in the same way as did the ‘May’ songs of folk singer Fred Jordan.
+Fred was well known in these parts and was apparently happy to sing the evening away in return for a few pints after finishing work in the fields.

-This was also a time a time for some opportunist fund raising and ‘May-singing’ and ‘garlanding’ was one way to raise money.
-In the seventeenth century, London milkmaids would put on their best frocks, dress up their pails and hair with flowers and dance through the streets to the sound of fiddle and drum, collecting money from their admirers as they went.
+This was also a time a time for some opportunist fund raising.
+‘May-singing’ and ‘garlanding’ was a means to raise money: in seventeenth London, milkmaids put on their best frocks, dressed up their pails and hair with flowers.
+They would dance through the streets to the sound of fiddle and drum, collecting money from their admirers as they went.
 Samuel Pepys recorded encountering one such group in 1667 one May Day on his way to Westminster.

 ‘In London thirty years ago